bdstein33/job_finder/README.txt

-1. Log In
-2. Set up app view with Angular
+-set up log in/ log out with Angular
-3. Upload file and scrape data

 - save images in mongoose
 - use indeed API